 If you travel to China as a tourist, you have limited time and budget to enjoy countless stunning places.

 It is unrealistic to see 30 different sites on a 7-day trip.
-You will focus on visiting well-known and not less-talked-about yet exciting locations, leaving much to be desired.
+You will focus on visiting well-known, not-overly-talked-about yet exciting locations, leaving much to be desired.

 But, as an English teacher in mainland China, you are in for a treat.